mikedhanson/portfolio/content/projects/index.md

 ### How does it work?
 And why?

-Following the 3-2-1 backup [strategy](https://www.backblaze.com/blog/the-3-2-1-backup-strategy/) and hosting an undraid server I wanted an automated way to backup core files and folders on my unraid server all while encrypting the offsite data.
+Following the 3-2-1 backup [strategy](https://www.backblaze.com/blog/the-3-2-1-backup-strategy/) and hosting an unraid server I wanted an automated way to backup core files and folders on my unraid server all while encrypting the offsite data.
 The solution to this was rclone.
-I was able to write some scripts the uses rclone to do all of this.
-This solution encorperates logging and alerts in unraid which get sent to a discord server.
+I was able to write some scripts that use rclone to do all of this.
+This solution incorporates logging and alerts in unraid which get sent to a discord server.

 ### Items backed up
 * Appdata